 He’s topped the list of highest-paid players at times, but Messi has now dropped down to third.

-Still, with endorsement deals for watches, fizzy pop, telecoms, sportswear, sports drinks, beer, video games, an oil state and crisps – and this being a World Cup Year to boot – we shouldn’t think he’ll be down the Job Centre anytime soon.
+Still, with endorsement deals for watches, fizzy pop, telecoms, sportswear, sports drinks, beer, video games, an oil state and crisps – and with his recently acquired status as world champion – we shouldn’t think he’ll be down the Job Centre anytime soon.

 Mbappe recently revealed to the New York Times that French President Emmanuel Macron personally got on the blower to convince him not to leave PSG for Real Madrid this summer.

 Mbappe said: “He told me: ‘I don’t want you to leave now.
 You are so important for the country.’
 Of course, when the president says that to you, that counts.”

 We imagine the fact that PSG whacked a $105million-a-year contract on the table also counted.

 1. Cristiano Ronaldo – $208.6m ($74.6m salary, $133.84m endorsements)

 Yeah, this is ridiculous.
 Still, both Ronaldo and Al Nassr seem happy enough with this arrangement.

 All four of Ronaldo's goals for Al Nassr today 🤩 pic.twitter.com/xqSgJ8XTSj

 READ NEXT: The 50 highest annual wage bills in Europe’s Big 5 leagues: Man Utd 5th…